Stowell-Lab/SkillCenter-LMS/README.md

 ## Intended Use

-The SkillsCenter LMS was developed for higher-education laboratory courses in which students complete modules, submit work, receive feedback from proctors or graders, and accumulate module hours or credit.
+The SkillsCenter LMS was developed for higher education laboratory courses in which students complete modules, submit work, receive feedback from proctors or graders, and accumulate module hours or credit.

 The solution can be customized, but adopters should first install and test the released configuration.
-Changes to SharePoint column names, data types, app formulas, flow actions, file paths, or identity-matching logic may require coordinated changes across multiple components.
+Changes to SharePoint column names, data types, app formulas, flow actions, file paths, or identity matching logic may require coordinated changes across multiple components.

 This solution is not a replacement for an institution's official student information system or learning management system.
 It was created for customized education under the SkillsCenter framework.
 Institutional enrollment data must be exported or transformed into the workbook structure described in this guide and there is currently no support for automated syncing of students with other platforms.